open/close all folders

 - Greek Chorus: With Featherine in EP6.

-- Heroic BSOD: In EP7 when she finds out that, according to Bernkastel, her parents are heartless, greedy murderers, her mother doesn't care about her and only saw her as a way to keep Rudolf in line and also that Eva, who she had despised for twelve years because of the neglect and abuse she was put through, only acted cruelly to keep her from finding out this truth.
+- Heroic B.S.O.D.: In EP7 when she finds out that according to Bernkastel her parents are heartless, greedy murderers, her mother has never cared about her and only saw her as a way to keep Rudolf in line and also that Eva, who she had despised for twelve years because of the neglect and abuse she was put through, only acted cruelly to keep her from finding out this truth.

-- Heroic Sacrifice: As a last-ditch effort to snap Battler out of the funk caused by him finding out that Asumu isn't his mother in EP4.
+- Heroic Sacrifice: As a last-ditch effort to snap Battler out of the funk caused by him finding out that Asumu isn't his mother in EP4, Ange reveals herself as his little sister from the future who has always been waiting for him to return home.
+By the rules of the game, Ange is then brutally ripped to shreds and thrown out of the game board.

 - Horrible Judge of Character: Ange really seems to hang out with the wrong crowd.
 First Bern and then Featherine.
 Not to mention, apparently Amakusa.
 And according to EP7, even her own parents.
 She also terribly misjudged Eva, it would seem.
 Finally in EP8, she teams up with all the established metaworld villains, if only to fulfill her own needs.
 Needless to say, she is wary of them this time around.